 Tickets can be purchased in advance and the range is between $7.95 to $15.95 depending on your age and day of the week you are visiting.
 Children five and under are free!
 Bring some extra pocket change for hot chocolate available during the walk at a booth.
 There is also a gift shop open with lots of Halloween decorations and funny hats.
 It’s a sweet way to end the night before heading back home.

 If you’ve never been to Upper Canada Village in the day, it’s a real treat!
 This was one of the school field trips when I was little, and I still eating warm bread just baked in a wood burning oven…yum…There is so much to see and do in the area too, so if you have the chance, it’s worth staying overnight to see more.

-The Upper Canada Village baker in pumpkin form!
-And if you are planning a visit in the wintertime, be sure to get your tickets for Alight at Night, when the whole village is lit up with over a million Christmas lights!
+If you are planning a visit in the wintertime, be sure to get your tickets for Alight at Night, when the whole village is lit up with over a million Christmas lights!
 There is the possibility of getting tickets to this and Pumpkinferno together at a discounted rate.

 For more information on all the ways to visit Upper Canada Village, click here.

 I hope you can make to see this amazing, artistic marvel!
 What is your favourite pumpkin that I shared with you here?